 The environment was very friendly and encouraging for studying.
 I made lots of friends from different backgrounds and still keep in touch with them.
-During my time at Cass I found it very useful when I engaged with my fellow students.
+During my time at the Business School I found it very useful when I engaged with my fellow students.
 This helped me learn different viewpoints, exchange ideas and discuss issues that were taught in class.
 An important life learning for me is that there’s no shame in acknowledging when you need help and the staff were always accommodating and supportive.

 What happened after you graduated?